Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 It is an ministry that specializes in prophesying.
 They have Spirit-inspired knowledge about the present and the future, and they then proclaim it.

 “teachers”: this gift is discussed in Rom.
 12:7.
-It simply means someone who explains a doctrinal truth from Scripture—like how these gifts work!
-In Eph.
-4:11, it seems to be attached to the gift of pastor.
-However, here and in Rom.
-12:8 this gift is detached.
-It is wise to detach it because pastors are also church managers or leaders, so these duties take them away from teaching deeper and wider topics, which overflows from long hours of study.
+It simply means someone who explains a doctrinal truth from Scripture—like how these nine gifts work!
+In Ephesians 4:11, it it is attached to the gift of pastor.
+However, here and in Romans 12:8 this gift is detached.
+So we can have teachers who are not pastors, but can we have pastors who are not teachers?
+Since the best translation of Ephesians 4:11, is “teaching pastor,” (so it is a “fourfold ministry, according to the Greek), the lead pastor of the local church must be a teaching pastor.

-See my exegesis of Rom.
-12:6-8:
+See my exegesis of Romans 12:6-8:

 Gifts of the Spirit in Romans 12:6-8